mofhu/python-1-to-n/README.md

 # python-1-to-n

-notes of python from 1 to n
+Notes of python, from 1 to n